How do I know if it’s anxiety or heart attack?

 - Hands tingling and palpitation.

-- Squeezing pain and pressure on the Chest, the pain radiating to arms, jaw and shoulder blades.
+- Squeezing pain and pressure on the Chest, the pain radiates to the arms, jaw and shoulder blades.

-- Sudden onset or onset during physical exertion as climbing stairs.
+- Sudden onset or onset during physical exertion such as climbing stairs.

 - Pain that gets worse over time.